Last Updated on

 When I started taking photography more seriously I’ve asked this question to myself again and again.
 What’s the best lens for landscape photography?
 I read a lot online, asked questions in forums and talked to friends that were on my same situation.

 It’s so true when you hear saying that lenses matter most that your camera.
 If you’re a landscape photographer you care about getting the right ones.
 They are probably the most important tool in your equipment.
 In my experience two are the lenses needed for almost all your needs, less is more right?
-And with two focal ranges you can cover all the aspects of outdoors photography while keeping your bag pretty light.
+And with two focal ranges, you can cover all the aspects of outdoor photography while keeping your bag pretty light.
 Let’s see what are the most common rules to find the right lenses for you.

 I think you might know the difference between wide-angle and telephoto lens, but it’s worth exploring the topic a bit because it’s so important.
 Lenses are the eye of your camera.
 They determine how much your camera is able to see.
 The focal length is the distance between the middle of the lens to the focal plane.
 The focal plane is basically your sensor.